garrandall/popular-music-data/tracks/just-the-two-of-us-will-smith.md

 Five years old, bringin comedy
 Everytime I look at you I think man, a little me
-Just like me, wait an' see, gonna be tall
+Just like me, wait and see, gonna be tall
 Makes me laugh cause you got your dads ears an all Sometimes I wonder, what you gonna be
 A general, a doctor, maybe a MC